-- ICT can help pupils attainment

-- Skills are developed for life

 - Developing enjoyment of using ICT

-- Able to access a wider range of learning materials
+- ♦ Able to access a wider range of learning materials

 - Supports homework and revision

-- Improves presentation of their work
+- ♦ Improves presentation of their work

 USING THE INTERNET SAFELY AT HOME

 Whilst we encourage the use of ICT for pupils to learn and access a wide range of material, it is within our duty of care to advise parents and carers to carefully monitor your child's use of the internet.
 Despite many internet service providers affering filtering systems and tools to help safeguard your child, it is still surprisingly easy to access inappropriate material including text, pictures and films.